-WHY THIS COMMISSION
+WHY THIS NETWORK

 - Most anthropology students at all levels will not teach anthropology